arpitanair/NETFLIX-STRATEGIC-INSIGHTS-PLATFORM/README.md

 ##  Overview

-Netflix Insight Studio is an interactive data analytics dashboard built to explore and understand Netflix's global content library.
+Interactive business intelligence dashboard built with Python, Pandas, Plotly, and Streamlit to uncover strategic insights from Netflix's global content library.

 The project transforms raw Netflix title data into meaningful insights using data analysis and visualization techniques.